Apartamentos Turísticos Antonio Parra

 HOLY MONDAY

-- La Santa Cena: Its distinguished procession through the Plaza de la Compañía.
+- La Santa Cena: Its distinguished passage through the Plaza de la Compañía.

-- Amor y Sacrificio: The sepulchral silence broken only by the sharp strike of the wooden poles.
+- Amor y Sacrificio: The sepulchral silence broken only by the sharp strike of the wooden staffs.

 HOLY TUESDAY

-- Los Judíos de San Mateo: Crossing the Plaza del Mercado, in the heart of our neighborhood and right in front of our apartments.
+- Los Judíos de San Mateo: Crossing the Plaza del Mercado, in the heart of our neighborhood and right in front of our accommodations.

 HOLY WEDNESDAY

-- El Prendimiento: The Santiago neighborhood completely devoted to "El Prendi" during its return to the temple.
+- El Prendimiento: The Santiago neighborhood devoted to "El Prendi" during its return to the temple.

-- Las Tres Caídas: The deep devotion to the "Cristo de la Salud" in the surroundings of San Lucas.
+- Las Tres Caídas: The reflection and immense devotion to the Christ of Health in the San Lucas area.

-- El Silencio: Its departure from the San Miguel Parish in absolute darkness.
+- El Silencio: Its departure from the Parish of San Miguel in absolute darkness.

-- El Nazareno: Its arrival at San Juan de Letrán with the first rays of sunlight on Good Friday.
+- El Nazareno: Its arrival at San Juan de Letrán with the first rays of the Good Friday sun.

 GOOD FRIDAY

-- Las Viñas: The famous "tumbaito" sway of its float and seeing it return beneath the Calle Arcos bridge.
+- Las Viñas: The famous "tumbaito" walk of its mystery float and seeing it return as it passes under the Arcos Street bridge.

 HOLY SATURDAY